|

 HERE to read more on the AOPA website.

-You can also find links to send messages to your Representatives
+You can also find links to send messages

-air traffic control. |
+them to oppose privatizing air traffic control. |

 |

-The FAA released the official
+The FAA released

-BasicMed Comprehensive Medical Examination Checklist.
+the official BasicMed Comprehensive Medical

-Pilots that want to fly under BasicMed need to fill it out and
+Pilots that want to fly under BasicMed need

-have it completed by the state-licensed physician.
+the state-licensed physician.

-Also available for Pilots, AOPA's Medical
+Also available for Pilots,

 Guide.
-The online course satisfies the requirement for
+The online course satisfies

-pilots to complete a medical education course prior to operating
+a medical education course prior to operating

 under BasicMed.